 A complainant challenged whether the ad linked alcohol to sexual success.

-that focused on having the night of your life , which was deliberately bigged up and described in a consciously exaggerated manner for dramatic effect.
-They did not believe there was any link between alcohol and sexual success.
+a series that focused on having the night of your life , which was deliberately bigged up and described in a consciously exaggerated manner for dramatic effect.
+They did not believe there was any link between alcohol and sexual

 ASA Assessment: Complaint Upheld

-where alcohol would be drunk.
+evening where alcohol would be drunk.
 We noted the ad included the references ... before going out for that ice cold Budweiser ... , ...
-So raise your bottles of Budweiser high in the air and make a toast to tonight ... and featured the group
+So raise your bottles of Budweiser high in the air and make a toast to tonight ... and featured

-chanting Grab some Buds .
-We also noted the speech-giver encouraged the members of the group to make additional effort in getting ready for the evening, even though there was nothing remarkable about it, by putting ... in that extra two minutes
+the group chanting Grab some Buds .
+We also noted the speech-giver encouraged the members of the group to make additional effort in getting ready for the evening, even though there was nothing remarkable about it, by putting ... in that

 Eight ads on American Apparel's website, viewed in October 2011, and an ad in a free lifestyle magazine available from shops, distributed in October 2011: